top of page

 MULTI-CANCER EARLY DETECTION TEST

-The Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older, and is used in addition to recommended single-cancer screening tests.
+THE Galleri test is recommended for use in adults with an elevated risk for cancer, such as those aged 50 or older.
+It is intended to be used in addition to and not replace other cancer screening tests your healthcare provider recommends.
+Age is the biggest risk factor in developing cancer.
+People aged 50 and above have a 13x increased risk for cancer compared to younger adults

 Galleri_Packaging.jpg